Email & SMS marketing so good, it’s boring

 The best website spam protection you can deploy in this case is to get an email marketing software that tracks your signups to help you pick out any unusual behavior.

 Omnisend, for example, shows you exactly when a user subscribed to your newsletter.
-This feature is called the “opt-in date” and is shown with the date and time an email address subscribed to your email list like in the image below.
+This feature is called the “opt-in date” and is shown with the date and time an email address subscribed to your email list, like in the image below:

-check subscription dates
+subscription dates

 You can go through the email list to see if there was a spike in the subscriptions at any given time.
-Analyzing this data can help you spot the fake email newsletter subscribers that might have likely come from spambots.
+Analyzing this data can help you spot the fake email newsletter subscribers that might have likely come from spam bots.

 7. Use multi-step signup forms